 Entering high school can be a scary time for both parents and students.
 Some students will easily ace every test.
 Others, even advanced students, will encounter a topic or subject that is difficult for them to grasp.
 Whether the struggle is in solving quadratic equations or not until differential equations in Calculus, they don’t have to go through the frustration of not understanding alone.

 At Meryl’s Magic Math, we pride ourselves in explaining concepts as simply as possible and in multiple ways to ensure understanding.
 In tailoring the lesson to the student’s specific needs, we are able to work together to cover a full week’s worth of class content (and sometimes more!) in one hour.
-Reach out via email at firstname.lastname@example.org to get your child individual math tutoring.
+Fill out our New Student Form to get your child started with individual math tutoring.